 When it comes to licensing your Oracle database environment, there are two different metrics that you can choose from, NUP or CPU.
-The metric that you use to license your environment will be defined by how the system is deployed in terms of hardware specification of that environment, and how the users access that system and often the number of users that they will be accessing.
+The metric that you use to license your environment will be defined by how the system is deployed in terms of the hardware specification of that environment, how the users access that system and often the number of users that they will be accessing.

 The first and most simple metric is the named user plus (NUP), and this is based on a human user or a non-human operated device that has the ability to connect and manipulate data in the Oracle database.
 It’s based on a total user count whereby you can quantify the user population; you don't need to physically keep a register of the username so the title ‘named user’ is a little bit of a misnomer and there is flexibility should user accounts change.
 There is no concept of license sharing or concurrent license usage – that was a model Oracle had around 20 years ago now.
 NUP is based on the total number of users.

 A lot of Oracle products have minimum user purchases, in terms of the values of licenses that you must buy, and these are often based on the hardware that the system is to be deployed on.

 The named user plus license allows the same user to access multiple database instances, so if you've got multiple databases on the same piece of hardware then that one user is covered for those, and once you have licensed that user on that specific piece of hardware you don't need to buy any further licenses (unless your user account increases).

 For example, if you have a production system and a training environment, you would calculate the minimums over that total piece of hardware, and that initial user who has that license is then covered for both environments.

 The other license type is the processor or CPU metric.
 This license type is for where you have a web-based application, where you have a large number of users that you can't quantify, or there's a user population that you just can't pin down for the purposes of calculating a license count.
 It's based on an unlimited user license and it's calculated based on the specification of the hardware it is to be deployed on.